 First, I made a classic home-style chicken soup, a super quick and easy recipe I’ll share in coming weeks.
 The other, is my new favorite “healing soup” – a Thai Panang Curry soup, rich with cancer-fighting and immune boosting antioxidants from the ginger and spices, cruciferous veggies, shitake mushrooms (which contain a compound called lentinan, shown to strengthen the immune system’s ability to fight infection and disease) and vitamin & mineral rich kale.
 Coconut milk, too, has healing properties.
 It contains lauric acid, antimicrobial lipids and capric acid, which have antibacterial, antifungal and antiviral properties.

-It was Lucille who introduced me to my first good Thai Panang curry , when she bought us both take-out containers of it during a working writer’s lunch.
+Afriend introduced me to my first good Thai Panang curry , when she bought us both take-out containers of it during a working writer’s lunch.
 It was love at first bite.
 It hit all the strong flavor notes I crave: spice from the curry and ginger, slightly sweet and creamy from the coconut milk, a touch of tang from fresh lime, and salty-savory-earthy from the mushrooms, veggies and broth.

 It sounds so exotic, but I do not make complicated recipes, especially when I’m fighting a cold, so trust me – this is quick and easy.
 Feel free to substitute any veggies you have on hand, or enjoy, in this basic recipe.
+I’ve included instructions for both tradition curry with rice and also the soup, in the recipe below.

 “Healing” Panang Curry Soup